frankrazzih/virtual_doctor_AI/README.md

 # virtual_doctor_AI
-A microservice for prescriptions processing
+A microservice for prescriptions processing using AI speeding up the process of extracting prescripion details from images and files